 For example, your chatbot can begin a conversation by asking a series of qualifying questions to understand what a visitor wants from your site.
 Next, it can suggest relevant products and discounts or offers, directing the visitor to make an instant purchase.
 A chatbot can also notify customers if an item is out of stock while suggesting appropriate alternatives and informing them of the expected delivery date.

 According to a study by Baymard, over 25% of customers feel bogged down by a long or complicated checkout process, and 21% of customers abandon their carts as they cannot calculate their costs upfront.
 In numbers, abandoned carts cost online retailers up to $4 trillion annually.
 Luckily, you can recover a significant portion of this lost revenue by using a chatbot to enable customer support during the checkout process.
 Besides, you can use chatbots to remind users of the items in their abandoned carts, asking them if they wish to proceed toward checkout or empty their cart.
 Such simple reminders often coax users into completing their purchases, leading to higher revenues for your company.

 The e-commerce space is a competitive one.
-And, to stay ahead, it is vital for brands to invest in emerging technologies that not only improve their CX but also reduce the operational costs.
-One good option is to invest in chatbot technology that delivers on both the parameters.
+And, to stay ahead, brands need to invest in emerging technologies that improve their CX and reduce operational costs.
+One good option is to invest in chatbot technology that delivers on both parameters.
 According to a Grand View Research report, the global chatbot market will touch $1.23 billion by 2025.
 Oracle adds that 80% of businesses are already using chatbots or plan to use them by 2020 to stay ahead of the curve.

 On the customer side, up to 71% of users are happy to receive customer service through a messaging app, while 47% of users are comfortable with the idea of purchasing items through a bot.